datalowe/synr-article-material/README.md

 * *2_compare_synr_human_validation.Rmd*: R Markdown document where comparison of human rater/synr validation of data is performed and briefly discussed.
 * *3_dingemanse_validation_ciexyz.R*: R script giving example of applying data validation with CIE XYZ color space in addition to the CIELUV-based validation example discussed in article.

+## synr raw vignettes directory
+* *synr-validate-data-vignette.Rmd*: R Markdown document, holding 'raw' version of synr vignette 'Validating participant color response data'.
+Above all, this document may be relevant for researchers who wish to produce 3D plots describing results of applying DBSCAN clustering to data.
+Be aware though that this is an advanced topic, and the vignette does not include that much code documentation.
+It is strongly recommended to first go through an introductory tutorial (e.g. on YouTube) about the R package plotly before looking at the vignette.

 ## Validation plots directory
 Contains plots which summarize participants' color responses, for use by human raters.